bRiggin/android-coroutine-playground/README.md

 A collection of definitions or conceptual descriptions to hopfully provide clarity and context for the objects and funcations available in Kotlin Coroutines

 #### Coroutines

-Not a strict definitions but can be thought as a lightweight thread.
+*High Level:* Not a strict definition but can be thought of as a lightweight thread.

+*More Detail:*

+* Conceptually a coroutine can be thought of as a thread. _“I can run this piece of code on another thread”_ can simply be changed to _“I can run this piece of code on another coroutine”_.
+    * This being said, coroutines are very computationally inexpensive compared with threads and therefore creating new coroutines is something we can do freely without having to consider the repercussions.
+Plus this allows us to use the “suspendable” capability of a coroutine.
-Internally, Kotlin Coroutines use the concept of Continuation-Passing Style programming, also knownas CPS.
-This style of programming involves  passing the control flow of the program as an argument to functions.
+* Coroutines use a concept called Continuation-Passing Style programming or CPS.
+Put simply, CPS involves passing the control flow of the code as an input argument to its functions and it is this mechanism that allows a coroutine to “suspend”.

-This argument, in Kotlin Coroutines’ world, is known as Continuation.
-A continuation is nothing more than a callback.
-Although, it’s much more system-level than your standard callbacks.
-The system uses them to know when a suspended function should continue or return a value.

-For example, when you call await(), the system suspends the outer coroutine until there is a value present.
-Once the value is there, it uses the continuation, to return it back to the outer coroutine.
-This way, it doesn’t have to block threads, it can just notify itself that a coroutine needs a thread to continue its work.
-Really neat, huh? :]
+    * For Kotlin coroutines are known as continuations but functionally can just be thought of as callbacks.
+* When we start a new coroutine, that coroutine is usually responsible for performing a specific task or loading some data.
+When, for example, that coroutine is waiting for a network request to return it becomes “suspended” and releases the underlying thread.
+When that result is returned, the computation is resumed and the coroutine is no longer “suspended”.
+* Note that “suspendable computation” == “coroutine”
+* Coroutines run “on top” of threads and as we know can be suspended.
+When a coroutine is suspended, the task or computation associated with it is paused, removed from that thread and stored in memory.
+The underlying thread is now free for other computations.
+* When it’s ready, the computation can continue and is returned to a thread, but not necessarily the same one.

 #### CoroutineScope
 * An object the defines the breadth or capacitity that the coroutines defind under this "scope" can operate within.